Immunizations & Immunity

 What immunizations do I need?

-A complete list of required immunizations is on page 2 of the Student Medical Report Form.
-MIT has specific requirements for measles, mumps, rubella, tetanus, diphtheria, hepatitis B, meningococcal disease, and varicella (chicken pox).
+A complete list of required immunizations is on the 2024-2025 New Student Vaccination and Tuberculin form.
+MIT has specific requirements for measles, mumps, rubella, tetanus, pertussis, diphtheria, hepatitis B, meningococcal disease, and varicella (chicken pox).
 MIT bases its requirements on guidelines from the Massachusetts Department of Public Health.

 What does “documented proof” of immunity mean?

-“Documented proof” means a written record of your immunization dates provided by your high school, university, college, or physician’s office, and/or the results of laboratory blood testing.
+“Documented proof” means a written record of your immunization dates or a copy of your official immunization record provided by your high school, university, college, or physician’s office, or state registry.
+If lab work was obtained, a copy of the lab test results must be submitted.

 What should I do if my immunization records are lost or unavailable?